wingify/lua-resty-rabbitmqstomp/README.markdown

 # Introduction

-lua-resty-rabbitmq - Lua RabbitMQ client library which uses cosocket api for communication over STOMP 1.2 with a RabbitMQ broker which has the STOMP plugin.
+lua-resty-rabbitmqstomp - Lua RabbitMQ client library which uses cosocket api for communication over STOMP 1.2 with a RabbitMQ broker which has the STOMP plugin.

 # Limitations